Skip to main content

 Research Fellow

-Adam Omary is a research fellow at the Cato Institute’s Center for Global Liberty and Prosperity studying the psychology of human progress.
+Adam Omary is a research fellow at the Cato Institute’s Center for Global Liberty and Prosperity studying mental health trends and the psychology of human progress.
 He writes regularly for HumanProgress.org and his Psychology of Progress newsletter.

-Omary has conducted research on a variety of topics, including hormones and brain development (as an NIH Fellow working on the Human Connectome Project), sex differences in adolescent mental health, and psychosocial impacts of social media use.
-His articles have been published on Psychology Today and numerous academic journals including Child Development, Developmental Cognitive Neuroscience, The Journal of Child Neurology, The Journal of Clinical Endocrinology and Metabolism, and Cyberpsychology.
+Omary has conducted research on a variety of topics, including psychiatric overdiagnosis, hormones and brain development (as an NIH Fellow working on the Human Connectome Project), sex differences in mental health, adolescent social media use, and the fiscal incentives driving rising mental health spending.
+His articles have been published in The Washington Post, The Boston Globe, Psychology Today, and academic journals including Child Development, Developmental Cognitive Neuroscience, and Cyberpsychology.

-Omary completed his PhD in Psychology at Harvard University and was a QuestBridge Scholar at the University of Southern California, where he earned his BA in Cognitive Science and MS in Biostatistics.
+Omary completed his PhD in Psychology at Harvard University under the advisement of Steven Pinker.
+He was a QuestBridge Scholar at the University of Southern California, where he received his BA in Cognitive Science and MS in Biostatistics.

 Media Contact